-L-Carnitine is a compound produced by the body from lysine and methionine.
-It can be acetylated to produce acetyl-L-carnitine (ALCAR), which is similar but crosses the blood-brain barrier more efficiently.
-L-Carnitine is best known for its involvement in the mitochondrial oxidation of long-chain fatty acids.
+L-carnitine is a compound produced in the body from lysine and methionine and is also found in food (primarily in meat products).
+It can be acetylated to produce acetyl-L-carnitine (ALCAR), which is similar to L-carnitine but crosses the blood-brain barrier more efficiently.
+L-carnitine is best known for its involvement in the mitochondrial oxidation of long-chain fatty acids.

-It seems to have high utility in liver diseases where it reduces ammonia levels, the symptoms of hepatic encephalopathy, and various markers of poor liver function.
-An improvement in sperm quality has been found with supplementation of high doses, and improvements in male fertility have been noted in a small number of studies.
-It seems to help women with polycystic ovary syndrome by reducing some of the symptoms, and one study found an increase in fertility, but more research is needed.
+L-carnitine seems to have high utility in liver diseases, where it reduces ammonia levels and improves the symptoms of hepatic encephalopathy and various markers of liver function.
+An improvement in sperm-quality has been found with supplementation at high doses, and improvements in male fertility have been noted in a small number of studies.
+L-carnitine seems to help individuals with polycystic ovary syndrome by reducing some of the symptoms, with one study reporting an increase in fertility.

-Acetyl-L-carnitine (and possibly L-carnitine too, but studies only use ALCAR) shows efficacy in depression, though more research is needed to determine how useful it is.
-It seems to reduce fatigue in older adults with low muscular endurance, but its effects on athletes during physical activity aren't particularly consistent, though research supports small improvements.
-L-Carnitine may slightly limit muscle damage during resistance exercise.
+Acetyl-L-carnitine (and possibly L-carnitine too, but studies have only used ALCAR) shows some efficacy in improving the symptoms of depression, though more research is needed to determine how useful it is.
+Although it seems to reduce fatigue in older adults with low muscular endurance, its effects in athletes during physical activity aren't particularly consistent, though research supports small improvements.
+L-carnitine may slightly limit muscle-damage during resistance exercise.

-When it comes to fat-burning, studies in isolation do not show very good results.
+When it comes to fat-loss, individual studies have not shown very good results.
 Some studies have found minor fat loss, which is typically attributed to increased physical activity due to increased energy levels.

 L-carnitine seems to have minor beneficial effects on blood pressure, blood glucose, insulin sensitivity, blood lipids, oxidative stress, and inflammation.
 Overall, it seems somewhat beneficial in metabolic syndrome.